 There are two types of accreditation that all prospective students should know.
-There is accreditation of the college itself and also accreditation of the program of study the college offers.
+There is accreditation of the university itself and accreditation of the specific program of study.

-For example, Chamberlain College of Nursing is accredited as an institution by the Higher Learning Commission (HLC).
-The baccalaureate degree in nursing and master’s degree in nursing at Chamberlain are accredited by the Commission on Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.
+For example, Chamberlain University is accredited as an institution by The Higher Learning Commission (HLC).
+The baccalaureate degree program in nursing, master’s degree program in nursing, Doctor of Nursing Practice program and post-graduate APRN certificate program at Chamberlain University are accredited by the Commission on Collegiate Nursing Education.

 Here’s a general breakdown of institutional and program accreditation.